mpek29/mon-site-jekyll/_projects/ZEthyDex.md

 - 🌟 **User-Friendly Interface**: Easy navigation and search functionalities.
 - 🔍 **Search Functionality**: Quickly find information on specific creatures.
 - 📸 **Image Gallery**: Visual representation of each creature.

-## 🌟 License
-This project is open-source.
-Feel free to use, modify, and contribute! 🚀

-## ❓ Questions?
-If you have any questions, feel free to reach out to me on Discord (Flo15#1161).